LeoPlatform/rstreams/content/rstreams-node-sdk/_index.en.md

 type : "docs"
 weight: 4
 ---

-This is the RStreams Node SDK, a client-side library designed to interact with instances of an [RStreams Bus](/rstreams-bus).

-{{< notice info >}}This assumes you've got an [RStreams Bus](/rstreams-bus) instance running to connect to.
-If you don't, head on over to the [RStreams Bus](/rstreams-bus) section first.  <br/><br /> Also, the [RStreams Bus](/rstreams-flow) gets your Node/Typescript project setup in a jiffy with the right SDK config, ready to run local, debug and deploy if you haven't already done that.
+{{< collapse-light "ToC" >}}
+{{< toc  >}}
+{{</ collapse-light >}}

+{{< notice info >}}Many SDK operations provide both a callback and async/await friendly version.
+All callback-based operations are to be considered deprecated.
+RStreams will continue supporting them for backward compatibility but all new features and capabilities will only be added to the async operation flavor.
 {{</ notice >}}

+This is the RStreams Node SDK, a client-side library designed to push data to and pull data from queues of an [RStreams Bus](/rstreams-bus) instance.

+# Prerequisites
+## RStreams Bus
+You will need an [RStreams Bus](/rstreams-bus) instance running to connect to.
+If you don't, head on over to the [RStreams Bus](/rstreams-bus) section first.
+This should only take about 10 minutes.

+## RStreams Flow
+Get a sample [RStreams Flow](/rstreams-flow) project running that can connect to your RStreams Bus with the right config to verify you are up and running.
+It should take you less than 5 minutes.

 # Are you setup to run the examples?
 {{< collapse "Expand this section if you're not sure" >}}